 Pediatric Robotic Assisted Laparoscopic Pyeloplasty

-Some children with an UPJO need surgery, called a pyeloplasty, to correct the poorly draining connection of the ureter to the renal pelvis.
+Children with an UPJO sometimes need this surgery to correct the poorly draining connection of the ureter to the renal pelvis.

-A small tube (stent) or drain will be left in place after surgery to help with drainage.
-The tube or drain will be removed in the doctor’s office seven to 14 days after the procedure.
 In some cases, it may be necessary to have a cystoscopy, a short outpatient procedure, to remove the stent.
 During a cystoscopy, a thin tube is inserted into the urethra in order to grasp and remove the stent.
 You provider will discuss this further with you following your child's surgery.